williamboxhall/tcp-sockets/README.md

 The looping threads will block on socket IO operations `ServerSocket.accept()` and `Socket.getInputStream().read()` instead of the unneeded processing for spinlock-style polling on resources.

+###### Identifiers

+Multi-user applications such as this (or such as Twitter) have many orders of magnitude more events than they have users.
+With this in mind, users are identified using 32bit `Integer`s while events are identified with 64bit `Long`s.
+Ths aligns with Twitter's model which at the time of writing has a largest tweet id of [474263576501174273](https://twitter.com/seriouspony/status/474263576501174273) which fits comfortably in 64bits but has outgrown 32bits.

 #### Code quality

 The code was written closely following the